Marki2019/Marki2019/README.md

 # About me
 I do programming and I play a shit ton of video games.

-- I am working on a Program that gives you more control over windows 10
+- I am working on a Program that gives you the ability to control system fans in Windows 10-11
 - I live in Bosnia & Herzegovina

 ## 🔧 Technologies & Tools